 There are no public communication facilities and the nearest cell phone coverage is more than 100 miles away

-Camping is allowed in the Preserve and the public use cabin is available for reservation through the Yakutat Ranger Station.
+Camping is allowed in the Preserve and the public use cabin is available for reservation through the Glacier Bay permitting office.
+Contact us to reserve the cabin via email or by phone (907-697-2567).
 The cost for the cabin is $25.00 per night.

 There are thirty commercial fishing camps in the Preserve.
 These cabins, boats, vehicles and fishing equipment are private property.
 Please respect them and the fishermen you may meet.

 The original inhabitants of Dry Bay were a mingling of Tlingit from the coast and Athabaskan from the interior.
 Important seasonal activities included salmon fishing in late spring and summer, hunting along Dry Bay for waterfowl and in the adjacent mountains for mountain goat and bear in fall, and trapping during the months of winter.
 Gull eggs, plants, and berries supplemented the diet of Dry Bay people.

 The Alsek River provided an important trade corridor.
 During winter, journeys were made on foot to trade seal skins, seal oil, dried seaweed, and cakes of dried strawberries with interior Athabaskan near today's Dalton Post.
 In spring, returning in dugout canoes with native copper, white marble, skin garments, and soapberries in birch bark boxes, Dry Bay people prepared for similar visits from their northern trading partners.
 Due to the assimilation of cultures, Dry Bay Tlingit came to speak a dialect unlike that spoken in Yakutat.